The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

 Next step

-If you’re carrying a current mortgage and shopping for the next home in Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, or Tucson, and you’ve been told your DTI is too high, this is the conversation to have.
+If you’re carrying a current mortgage and shopping for the next home in Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, or Tucson, and you’ve been told you can’t qualify, this is the conversation to have.
 Start your application with us so we can pre-approve you and model the backup-contract tier in the same file.

 Related reading: